Boulby Potash Mine, North East England

 The Boulby facility currently hosts nine collaborative research projects, involving scientists from 20 universities and national research institutes (including NASA, STFC Rutherford Appleton Laboratory and the Scottish Universities Environmental Research Centre).
 Projects include:

-- Muon tomography study: This is a UK/US project on the development of particle detection techniques for deep 3D geological survey applications including site- monitoring for Carbon Capture and Storage (CCS).
+- MUON TOMOGRAPHIC STUDY: This is a UK/US project on the development of particle detection techniques for deep 3D geological survey applications including site- monitoring for Carbon Capture and Storage (CCS).
 The technique, which uses naturally occurring cosmic-ray muon particles from space to create images of deep structures in overhead rock, also has potential applications in mining.

-- Environmental gamma spectroscopy: The UK has world-leading expertise in environmental gamma spectroscopy, and research which builds on this capability is being carried out at Boulby.
+- ENVIRONMENTAL GAMMA SPECTOSCROPY: The UK has world-leading expertise in environmental gamma spectroscopy, and research which builds on this capability is being carried out at Boulby.
 Existing UK studies into ecology, the environment and landscape evolution use sensitive apparatus to measure the ultra-faint ‘radioactive fingerprints’ emitted by various natural environmental samples.
 Work at Boulby extends the reach of existing surface studies exploiting the low background environment underground.